Bob Wartinger

 Bob Wartinger (born May 11, 1945) is a former powerboat world champion and the president of the Safety and Medical Commission of the Union of International Motorboating.

 Career

 In 1990 and 1996, Wartinger received UIM Gold Medals for Sport, and in 2001, he received an International Olympic Committee Award for Significant Achievement for his work in developing international safety and test programs.
 He is a contributing member of the International Congress of Motorsport Science (ICMS).
-He is the chairman of the American Power Boat Association Safety Committee from 1996-2007 and 2019 to present.
+He has been the chairman of the American Power Boat Association Safety Committee from 1996-2007 and 2019 to 2021, and is a current member.
 Wartinger was a driver on the winning championship French outboard motor racing team at The 24 Hours of Rouen in 1998, and in 2004, 2005, 2006, and 2007 was a driver on the Russian team that won the 24 Hour Endurance World Championships in St. Petersburg, Russia, each year, 2004,05, and 06.
 Wartinger is listed in The New York Times and Strathmore's Who's Who.